LisaHJung/Part-3-Running-full-text-queries-and-combined-queries-with-Elasticsearch-and-Kibana/README.md

 [Dataset](https://www.kaggle.com/rmisra/news-category-dataset) from Kaggle used for workshop

-[Elastic America Virtual Chapter](https://community.elastic.co/amer-virtual/) Want to attend live workshops?
-Join the Elastic Vancouver Chapter to get the deets!
+[Elastic America Virtual Chapter](https://community.elastic.co/amer-virtual/): Want to attend live workshops?
+Join the Elastic Americal Virtual Chapter to get the deets!

 ## Review from Workshop Part 2
 There are two main ways to search in Elasticsearch:
-1) Queries: Queries retrieve documents that match the criteria.
+1) `Queries`retrieve documents that match the criteria.
-2) Aggregations: An aggregation summarizes your data as metrics, statistics, and other analytics.
+2) `Aggregations` summarize your data as metrics, statistics, and other analytics.

 ### Search queries
 #### Get information about documents in an index